 Airtime Credits shall be calculated on the basis of the actual cash value.

-Where a Buyer books Airtime on any of Channel 3, ITV2, ITV3, ITV4, ITV Be., ITV Breakfast and/or CITV, the Broadcaster may fulfil its obligations under the Booking on the corresponding Multiplex Service and/or high definition resolution version of that channel and/or service.
+Where a Buyer books Airtime on any of Channel 3, ITV2, ITV3, ITV4, ITV Be. and/or ITV Breakfast, the Broadcaster may fulfil its obligations under the Booking on the corresponding Multiplex Service and/or high definition resolution version of that channel and/or service.

 Acceptance of Advertisement Copy